-A NOFA is released in December of each year to solicit the submission of funding proposals under the CDBG, HOME, and ESG Programs.
-All non-profit organizations (including community and faithbased organizations) are invited to apply for ESG funding.
+Seminole County publishes a Notice of Funding Availablity in December of each year to solicit the submission of funding proposals/ applications under the County's entitlement programs CDBG, HOME, and ESG .
+Proposals are for CDBG public facility, public services, as well as, HOME construction projects, and ESG shelter operations and rapid rehousing requests.
+All non-profit organizations (including community and faith-based organizations) are invited to apply for ESG funding.
 All applications are reviewed by staff and by an Application Review Team.
 This team makes recommendations and then provides these recommendations for Public Comment and then to the Board of County Commissioners for review and approval.